 CAPS is a functional GI disorder.
 There are no abnormal x-rays or laboratory findings to explain the pain.
 It occurs because of altered sensitivity to nerve impulses in the gut and brain, and it is not associated with altered motility in the intestines.
 CAPS is characterized by continuous or frequent abdominal pain that is often severe.
-It is only rarely related to gut function such as eating or defecation.
+It has little or no relationship to events such as eating, defecation, or menses.

 For people with CAPS, the pain can be so all-consuming that it becomes the main focus of their life.
 Not only does it impact quality of life, but it has a major economic impact as well.

 Pathophysiology – Understanding Why People Get CAPS

 To understand the basis for chronic abdominal pain syndrome it is helpful to understand how the body experiences pain.
 Nerve impulses travel from the abdomen to the spinal cord, and then to various areas of the brain.